Sheba-Ayinzabyonna/My_Website/README.md

 # My_Website
-My website work in progress
+My website work in progress.

 Hello there!
 As a software engineer enthusiast, I am passionate about creating innovative solutions and improving our world through technology.
 I am constantly seeking out new challenges and opportunities to learn and grow, and I am thrilled to be a part of the exciting and dynamic world of software engineering.
 One of the things I love most about software engineering is the opportunity to work on complex problems and find elegant solutions.